skhatri/grunt-sonar-runner/README.md

 A string value representing a new line character to separate individual sonar properties

+#### options.dryRun
+Type: `Boolean`
+Default value: 'false'

+A flag to run it in dry mode.
+The configuration is checked but not execute

 #### options.sonar.host.url
 Type: `String`
 Default value: 'http://localhost:9000'